wanjawischmeier/realtime-translation-backend/README.md

   - [x] Ignore target langs that are equal to source lang (don't add to list)
 - [x] Send initial transcript chunk on client connection
 - [x] Move transcript and room system to seperate files in dedicated dirs
+- [ ] Pace translation worker
+  - As of now will just work through all sentences in one loop if a new language gets subscribed to